Specialized Legal Support for Fort Hood Personnel

 - Correctional custody for enlisted personnel

-While you have the right to refuse an Article 15 and demand a court-martial, this decision requires strategic consideration based on the specific circumstances of your case and the command climate at Fort Cavazos.
+While you have the right to refuse an Article 15 and demand a court-martial, this decision requires strategic consideration based on the specific circumstances of your case and the command climate at Fort Hood.

 Security Clearance Issues

-Given the sensitive missions of many Fort Cavazos units, security clearance issues are particularly significant here.
+Given the sensitive missions of many Fort Hood units, security clearance issues are particularly significant here.
 Military justice actions can threaten your clearance, and by extension, your military career.
 Our attorneys understand the interplay between disciplinary proceedings and security clearance determinations.

 Our legal team offers specialized representation for Fort Cavazos personnel: